-Other deductions, either itemized deductions or the standard deduction, are allowed in computing taxable income, though as indicated above, tax reform has curtailed or even eliminated many of the deductions for tax years beginning after December 31, 2018.
-Subject to various limitations, itemized deductions include home mortgage interest, state and local income or sales taxes, certain work-related expenses, and foreign taxes not claimed as a credit.
-In addition, limitations (based on adjusted gross income) on total itemized deductions apply.
+Other deductions, either itemized deductions or the standard deduction, are allowed in computing taxable income.
+Subject to various limitations, itemized deductions include home mortgage interest, state and local income or sales taxes, real estate and personal property taxes, charitable contributions, disaster losses, unreimbursed medical and dental expenses, and foreign taxes not claimed as a credit.
 Individual taxpayers who do not itemize their deductions are entitled to a standard deduction.
-The standard deduction amount varies according to a taxpayer's filing status and is indexed for inflation.
-To compensate for eliminated or limited itemized deductions, the new law almost doubles the standard deduction for most taxpayers.
-As a result, significantly fewer taxpayers are expected to claim itemized deductions than did in the past.
+The standard deduction amount varies according to a taxpayer's filing status and is indexed for inflation